Geezering/ahmm/md_docs3/Baroque_Golden_Age_Dutch.md

 2. Bold use of light and shadow
 3. Realistic emotion and storytelling
 ## Diego Velázquez
-1. Realistic portraits of spanish royalty
+1. Realistic portraits of Spanish royalty
 2. Loose, confident brushwork
 3. Subtle use of light and perspective
 ## Francisco Zurbarán